 The Cousins gap this year is even wider: 54.5 points better in wins than in losses.

-But he’s not the only one driving the narrative.
-Reaching the NFC title game after the 2017 season put the Vikings in “win now” mode, and their personnel decisions since then have accentuated that mindset.
+But he's not the only one driving the all-or-nothing narrative.
+Reaching the NFC title game after the 2017 season put the Vikings in "win now" mode, and their personnel decisions since then have accentuated that mind-set.